Bengt/fedora-api-docs/copr.md

 This endpoint creates a new copr project belonging to `[username]`.
 It requires a `name` and at least one chroot.

-Chroots are selected by listing them as **actual form fields** in the request, with the value `y`.
+Chroots are selected by listing them as **actual JSON fields** in the request, with the value `y`.

 A valid, example request is this: